llSourcell/Social_Media_for_Developers/README.md

 # Social_Media_for_Developers
 This is the List of Social Media Resources for Developers by Siraj Raval on Youtube

-### Researchers

-Many of the most well-known AI researchers have a strong presence on the web.
-Below I've listed around twenty and included links to their website, Wikipedia page, Twitter profile, Google Scholar profile, and Quora profile.
-Quite a few have done an Ask-Me-Anything on Reddit or a Quora Session so I've included that is well when applicable.

-I could include dozens more in a list like this.
-See [Quora][5] for more names.

 ### Organizations

 There are a handful of well-known organizations that are dedicated to furthering AI research and development.
 Below are the ones with websites/blogs and Twitter accounts.